 In 2009 Valpo registered a mark of 11-9-1, including 5-3 in the Horizon League, on the way to securing its top regular-season finish (third) since joining the conference.
 The squad advanced to the league tournament championship contest for the first time in school history, and ultimately finished with its sixth straight season of at least 10 triumphs.

-In her first season on the Crusader bench (2008), Clark's knowledge on defense was instrumental in the squad setting school records for goals against average (0.71) and shutouts (10).
+In her first season on the Crusader bench (2008), Clark's defensive knowledge was instrumental in the squad setting school records for goals against average (0.71) and shutouts (10).

 Clark joined the UTEP soccer program as a player following a record-setting career at Alamogordo HS.
 She set a school record for career goals (69) while also registering 54 assists under the direction of her coach and father, Larry Clark.